 All proposed subdivisions submitted for approval, under the provisions of this UDO, shall provide for the collection and management of all surface water drainage.

 (2) Drainage Plan

-All subdivision requests shall include the submittal of a drainage plan to the City Utilities Department.
-The drainage plan shall include, but not be limited to, the following items:
+All subdivision requests shall include the submittal of a drainage plan to the City Utilities Department, and are subject to the requirements of Title 13 (Stormwater) of the Bloomington Municipal Code.